emab/brain-backup/content/garden/Azure Key Vault JavaScript.md

 ```

 I was also considering writing a `preinstall` script which just writes the variables to a file, but that comes with the risk of them being accidentally committed.

+## Requirements
+It's worth noting that for this to work properly you also need [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) installed.
+Once installed you should use `az login` and make sure you're logged into an account with permissions to use the Key Vault.